-Rachel Dix Bishop is an attorney in the firm’s Nashville, Tennessee office where she currently enjoys a diverse practice that involves both litigation and transactional work.
+Rachel Dix Bishop is an attorney based in the Nashville, Tennessee office.
 As a creative and enthusiastic problem solver, Rachel is committed to serving the needs of her clients while also facilitating a practical understanding of the law.
-She is a member of the Employment Law and Intellectual Property service groups.
-Rachel’s practice concentrates on litigation involving employment discrimination, retaliation, wage and hour claims, restrictive covenants, trade secret misappropriation, intellectual property infringement, and general tort claims.
-Rachel also has experience in preparing employee handbooks, various employment agreements, prosecuting trademark and copyright registration applications, and managing clients’ intellectual property portfolios.
+Rachel is a member of the firm’s Employment Law Service Group.
+She serves as a management-side litigator and counselor on a multitude of complex employment law issues.

 Revocable Trusts: Tennessee

 Nashville Office Recruiting Committee, Member

 S.W.I.F.T.
 (Stites Women Investing in our Futures Together), Member

 Tennessee Defense Lawyers Association, TDLA Rising Star (2021)

 Nashville Bar Foundation Leadership Forum (NBFLF), Class of 2022